 Grants & Scholarships

-Landmark’s financial aid packages typically consist of a mix of state and federal grants and loans, as well as college scholarship support of up to $40,000.
+Landmark’s financial aid packages typically consist of a mix of state and federal grants, loans, and college scholarship support of up to $35,000.

 Landmark College Scholarships